jakethedev/jakethedev/README.md

 - Testability: using Docker made this fairly straightforward, but was a significant learning process of its own

 ### [Minesweeper Clone](https://github.com/jakethedev/minesweeper-java) (side project from long ago)
-- Auto-clearing open spaces: I made a point to figure this out without help, and I'm sure the algorithm could be more efficient, but it seems to work fast enough
+- Auto-clearing open spaces: I made a point to figure this out without help, which was a huge level-up in undergrad, now it's just a fun accomplishment to share

 ---